TREASURIES-Yields climb as Fed sees economic improvement

 While the Fed did acknowledge some improvement in the labor

-quantitative easing, or QE3 - and said it continues to expect to
+markets as QE3, and said it continues to expect to hold interest

 "The Fed did acknowledge the modest improvement in the labor